ParanoidUser/yolo/CHANGEME.md

 96 bottles of rum on the wall, 96 bottles of rum!
 You take one down, you pass it around, 95 bottles of rum on the wall.

+95 bottles of rum on the wall, 96 bottles of rum!
+You take one down, you pass it around, 94 bottles of rum on the wall.

 *to be continued...*